 - in your vital interests or in the vital interests of another person, including events of an emergency that poses a threat to your safety;

 - required by law or necessary to respond to legal process;

-- in circumstances in which BLINK believes that its websites, domain names, or Services are being used in the commission of a crime;
+- in circumstances in which BLINK believes that its websites, domain names, or Services are being used in the commission of a crime or any illegal act;

 - necessary to enforce our Acceptable Use Policy, and to protect the security or integrity of the BLINK service, the DNS, or our Website;